Mole National Park, Ghana- Africa’s Cheapest Safari

 Basically, unless you travel VIP, it’s not great.
-Any Westerners coming to Africa with their highfalutin ideas about timetables, reservations and personal space need to leave that nonsense behind or risk being severely frustrated and uncomfortable.
+Any Westerners coming to Africa with their highfalutin ideas about timetables, reservations, and personal space need to leave that nonsense behind or risk being severely frustrate, and uncomfortable.
 In Ghana no-one ever seems to know when a bus will arrive or leave.
 They just leave when they’re full.

 At one checkpoint a woman selling bananas took a passenger’s money just as the bus began rolling away.
 She started running, faster and faster as the bus accelerated.

-The women’s’ fashion also changed from the bold prints and vibrant colours of kente cloth to sequined headscarves.
-Everywhere goats, cows and sheep roamed, apparently freely.
+The women’s’ fashion also changed from the bold prints and vibrant colors of kente cloth to sequined headscarves.
+Everywhere goats, cows, and sheep roamed, apparently freely.

 The view of the endless green woodlands stretched out to the horizon.
 Skittish lizards fled our footsteps as we walked to our rooms, and warthogs huffed about in the grass.
 I was happy to discover that warthogs, which I assumed would be repulsive animals, are actually quite adorable in person.